Battle of Bila Tserkva (1651): Battle

-According to Hetman Mikołaj Potocki, who was commanding from the centre with Nobleman Zygmunt Przyjemski: On Saturday in 23 September 1651, I was approaching the city of Bila Tserkva.
-A good mile ahead, the Zaporozhian Cossack’s and Crimean Tatar’s cavalry came out to engage us and I moved against them in a formation similar to that at the Battle of Berestechko in 28 June — 10 July, 1651, adhering to the information given by His Royal Majesty and attacked the enemy in a broad line.
+According to Hetman Mikołaj Potocki, who was commanding from the centre with Nobleman Zygmunt Przyjemski: On Saturday on 23 September 1651, I was approaching the city of Bila Tserkva.
+A good mile ahead, the Zaporozhian Cossack's and Crimean Tatar's cavalry came out to engage us and I moved against them in a formation similar to that at the Battle of Berestechko in 28 June — 10 July 1651, adhering to the information given by His Royal Majesty and attacked the enemy in a broad line.
 I committed the right flank to Prince Janusz Radziwiłł and the left flank to Hetman Marcin Kalinowski, together with Hetman Stanisław Potocki.
-He ordered the vanguard regiment into battle and drove the enemy right into their camp, littering the field abundantly with the Zaporozhian Cossack’s and Crimean Tatar’s military corpses."
+He ordered the vanguard regiment into battle and drove the enemy right into their camp, littering the field abundantly with the Zaporozhian Cossack's and Crimean Tatar's military corpses."
 On Sunday in 24 September 1651, the Zaporozhian Cossacks were building a rampart near a dike and Stanisław Potocki ordered our the Polish–Lithuanian Commonwealth’s forces to go into the field, our light cavalry skirmishers fought against the Zaporozhian Cossacks and Crimean Tatars who’s withdrew to the marshes".
-On Monday in 25 September 1651, according to Hetman Mikołaj Potocki, the Zaporozhian Cossacks moved into the field with the Crimean Tatars and so did our forces and did considerable harm to them and drove them back to their camp."
-On Tuesday in 26 September 1651, the rain was falling in torrential downpours, Hetman Bohdan Khmelnytsky sent the Zaporozhian Cossacks again and asking that no more blood be shed and it was decided to make a peace, according to Hetman Mikołaj Potocki.
+On Monday on 25 September 1651, according to Hetman Mikołaj Potocki, the Zaporozhian Cossacks moved into the field with the Crimean Tatars and so did our forces and did considerable harm to them and drove them back to their camp."
+On Tuesday on 26 September 1651, the rain was falling in torrential downpours, Hetman Bohdan Khmelnytsky sent the Zaporozhian Cossacks again and asking that no more blood be shed and it was decided to make a peace, according to Hetman Mikołaj Potocki.

 Aftermath

 Hetman Mikołaj Potocki listed five reasons for seeking a peace including:

-(1) In the German mercenary cavalry started a desertion and quarter-year term to fought together and with the Polish–Lithuanian Commonwealth’s forces was ending.
+(1) In the German mercenary cavalry started a desertion and quarter-year term to fought together and with the Polish–Lithuanian Commonwealth's forces was ending.

 (2) An epidemic of some sort had developed among the Polish–Lithuanian infantry partly because of hunger and bad weather, they began to die in large a numbers.

-(3) Prince Janusz Radzwiłł could not help the Polish–Lithuanian Commonwealth’s forces long and retreated to the Grand Duchy of Lithuania of the Polish–Lithuanian Commonwealth.
+(3) Prince Janusz Radzwiłł could not help the Polish–Lithuanian Commonwealth's forces long and retreated to the Grand Duchy of Lithuania of the Polish–Lithuanian Commonwealth.

 (4) The predictions of the arrival of the Crimean Tatars under the command of Khan İslâm III Giray.

-(5) The hunger befell the Polish–Lithuanian Commonwealth’s forces and their cavalry.
+(5) The hunger befell the Polish–Lithuanian Commonwealth's forces and their cavalry.

-After the battle was signed the Treaty of Bila Tserkva on Friday in 28 September 1651.
+After the battle was signed the Treaty of Bila Tserkva on Friday on 28 September 1651.